qri-io/rfcs/text/0001-rfc_process.md

 and controlled path for charting the roadmap of qri.
 We've seen a number of projects in the distributed space suffer from under-considered design choices and unclear roadmapping, We're hoping strong adherence to a lightweight RFC process can help mitigate these problems.
-Anoyone should be able get a sense of _where qri is going_ by reading through the accepted proposals.
+Anyone should be able get a sense of _where qri is going_ by reading through the accepted proposals.

 # Motivation